 When it comes to customizing alarm and entrance vetting systems, houses have an advantage over apartment buildings.
 Though building landlords are required to provide a peephole for tenants to see who is at the door, many buildings may not have an electric alarm system.
 Installing cameras, an intercom or motion activated alarm system is a huge plus for tenants living with loved ones or small children.
 Offering this as an amenity in your rental is a huge added value for the tenant.

 It’s not easy finding the ideal tenant for your home.
-You don’t have to commit to anyone if you use a short-term rental service or platform to make money on your property.
+You don’t have to commit to anyone if you use a rental service or platform to make money on your property.
 A property management service such as Blueground will help you find perfect tenants.
 Also, it handles maintenance, furnishings and other tenant-related issues.

-One of the most important documents you will need when renting out a house is the Certificate of Occupancy.
+One of the most important elements you will need when renting out a house is the Certificate of Occupancy.
 This document designates the number of people that you can rent to based on the size, layout, and type of home you own.
 If you happen to be renting a space inside your home that isn’t officially approved for occupancy your tenant could realize this and legally get away with not paying the rent.
 Naturally, it’s very important for homeowners trying to rent out separate floors of their house to have the proper paperwork.
 Illegal apartments can turn into nightmares for landlords if they have difficult tenants.

 Be very clear in your lease regarding what you expect from your tenants.
 There should be rules concerning anything from the number of cars they can park in the driveway or garage, down to the color of the walls in the guest bathroom.
 At the end of the day it is still your house and what you say goes.
 The tenant can’t cause permanent changes or disrupt the neighborhood with loud parties and nefarious activity.
 You can explicitly write in an ad for your home “No Smokers” “No Students” etc. Eliminating certain applicants in the search process will stop you from being tempted to rent to a candidate who will make lifestyle choices you’d prefer not to tolerate in your space.
 You want the tenant to feel at home, but at the same time respect your space.